 It’s true.
 Spectre and Meltdown take advantage of a fundamental piece of high-performance computing known as Speculative Execution, which allows computers to do some tasks ahead of time to speed up processing.
+Think of it like pre-heating the oven while you get the rest of the recipe together.
 The Red Hat blog has a great explanation.
 Imagine you go to the same restaurant every day at the same time and order the same thing.
 Eventually the chef catches on and starts to prepare your meal before you arrive so that it’s ready as soon as you sit down.
 Fast and efficient.
 But what happens to that meal if you change your mind and order something different?
 It gets tossed out.
-The same thing happens in computing and, unfortunately for literally everyone, the place that data gets tossed isn’t secure.
+The same thing happens in computing and, unfortunately for literally everyone, the place that data gets tossed out to isn’t secure.
 This allows bad guys to sniff kernel memory.
 You don’t get any greater access than that.

 Now for Some Good News

 Bad guys must already have access to your computer through some other means.
 Meltdown and Spectre are not vulnerabilities that facilitate unauthorized access.